sonata-project/SonataAdminBundle/Resources/doc/reference/action_list.rst

 Visual configuration
 --------------------

-You have the possibility to configure your List View to customize the render without overriding to whole template.
+You have the possibility to configure your List View to customize the render without overring to whole template.
 You can :

 - `header_style`: Customize the style of header (width, color, background, align...)